NordicSemiconductor/IOS-nRF-Mesh-Library/Example/Pods/iOSMcuManagerLibrary/README.md

 ![](xcode-add-package.png)

-After Xcode fetches your new project dependency, you should now be able to add `import iOSMcuManagerLibrary` to the Swift files from where you'd like to call upon this library.
+After Xcode fetches your new project dependency, you should now be able to add `import iOSMcuManagerLibrary` and/or `import iOSOtaLibrary` to the Swift files from where you'd like to call upon this library.
 And you're good to go.

 ### CocoaPods